lucastere10/authguard-api/readme.md

 # 🛡️ AuthGuard Authentication System

-AuthGuard is a modern authentication system that supports multiple authentication methods, including **social login**, **email token verification**, and **QR code authentication**.
+AuthGuard is a tech demo project with the intend to build a modern authentication system that supports multiple authentication methods, including **social login**, **email token verification**, and **QR code authentication**.
 It provides a seamless and secure user experience across web and mobile platforms.

 ---

 ## 🚀 Features
 - 🔐 **Social Login** via Google OAuth
-- ✉️ **Email Token Authentication** for passwordless login
+- ✉️ **Email Token Authentication** for passwordless login with Resend and Spring Security One Time Token
-- 📲 **QR Code-Based Authentication** to authenticate web sessions via mobile
+- 📲 **QR Code-Based Authentication** to authenticate web sessions via mobile with TOTP
 - 🔄 **JWT-Based Session Management**

 ---